Welcome to MOPS, MOMSnext and TeenMOPS of Golden Hills Community Church!

-MOPS & MOMSnext: 1st and 3rd Thursdays of each month from 9 a.m. to 11:15 a.m. in room W129/130.
+MOPS & MOMSnext: 1st and 3rd Thursdays of each month from 9:15 a.m. to 11:30 a.m. in room W129/130 of Golden Hills Community Church.
+Please arrive at 9:00 a.m. to check your children into Caring Hands (our childcare program), and head over to the meeting.
+The meeting officially starts at 9:15 a.m. and children must be picked up by 11:30 a.m.
 Meetings that fall on holidays will be rescheduled accordingly.

-MOPS is a program for Mothers of Preschoolers, which includes pregnant moms and moms with children from birth through age 5.
+MOPS is a program for Mothers of Preschoolers, which includes pregnant moms and moms with children from birth through school age.
 Our mission is to encourage and equip moms, of young children, to realize their potential as mothers, women and leaders, in relationship with Jesus, and in partnership with Golden Hills Community Church.

 MOPS is all about celebrating motherhood, meeting needs, making connections, and experiencing God's love through relationships and resources.
 Teaching topics include womanhood, marriage, parenting, self-care, and the home.
 These provide the spark for lively and intimate discussions in small group settings.